My rating: 4 stars

 When I was a little child, all the books I owned had drawings accompanying the words I was learning how to read at school during the day.
 But as I grew up books with drawings almost completely vanished from my shelves.
 They have now made a return with Tinder, written by Sally Gardner and illustrated by David Roberts.
 This is a fairy tale retelling of Hans Christian Andersen’s The Tinderbox, a story I made sure to read beforehand.
 Themes such as war, love and fear of the other are present in this book, which is an entertaining and, in some occasions, frightening read.

 Otto Hundebiss, a soldier who has had enough of war, narrates in the first person the story of his adventures following his meeting with a mysterious half-man, half-beast, who helps him to regain his health and gives him a set of dices which reveal the direction he must take.
 Along the way, Otto is followed by a cloaked man who can turn into a wolf.
 While trying to hide from him, Otto meets the brave Safire and falls in love with her.
 However, they end up being separated and Otto takes as his mission to reunite with her.

-The tone of the story was fully captured by David Roberts, whose fantastic drawings in black, white and red transform this book into a visual delight.
+The tone of the story was fully captured by David Roberts, whose fantastic drawings in black, white and red transform this book into a visual feast.
 Some illustrations fill the pages in their entirety, while others closely accompany the text.
-The design of the pages is also quite exquisite and helps to convey Otto’s nightmares, distinguishing them from the rest of the story.
+The design of the pages is also exquisite and helps to convey Otto’s nightmares, distinguishing them from the rest of the story.

-If you want to get back to the world of fairy tales, which are not as sweet as Disney wants you to believe, and miss illustrated books, which also feature some beautifully crafted sentences, Tinder may be the one for you.
+If you want to get back to the world of fairy tales, which are not as sweet as Disney wants you to believe, and miss illustrated books, which also feature some beautifully crafted sentences, Tinder may be the book for you.